CATcher:

 and manually installing node instead of using the setup-node Github action, but the simpler solution was to upgrade the test to use Node version 16.x.

-Tool used: Used nvm to easily manage and switch between different node versions locally
+Knowledge gained: We can use NVM to easily manage and switch between different node versions locally

 A typical component in Angular consists of 3 files: